Doha Residential Areas

 This is a popular residential area due to the number of new compounds and stand alone villas being built and it is slightly cheaper than other parts of town.
 It is close to several schools such as Park House English School, Al Jazeera Academy, Doha British School and also Doha College.
 There are also lots of Nurseries/Kindergartens in the area.
 It is very close to Fish and Vegetable markets as well as the Plant Souqs.
 Safari Mall is close by as well as a newly opened Carrefour on Mesaimeer Road.
 Compound living is the main options here and you can get a 4 bedroom villa unfurnished from 13,000QR per month.

 Old Airport Area

-Wakra is located on the Coast roughly about ten minutes drive from the outskirts of Doha and the Airport.
+Wakra is located on the coast roughly about ten minutes drive from the outskirts of Doha and the Airport.
 It is a very small community with undeveloped beaches and has a very relaxed feel to the area.
 Most of the housing is rented by single lower income men as the rates are so much cheaper then Doha.
-A two bedroomed apartment in the Ezdan Compound starts at 3,000QR per month!!
+A two bedroomed apartment starts at 8,000QR per month!!
 Schools in Al Wakra are mostly independent schools so most expats tend to use an International school within Doha and this can take quite some time to commute back/forth each day.